barrelstrength/sprout-docs/docs/businesses.md

+---
+description: Sprout Plugins are driven by real world projects and business and marketing requirements.
+If you depend on Craft CMS or Sprout Plugins as critical software for your online business, we offer Craft CMS audits, support, training, and consulting as standalone services and as compliments to our products.
+---

 # Agencies & Enterprise

 Sprout Plugins are driven by real world projects and business and marketing requirements.
 If you depend on Craft CMS or Sprout Plugins as critical software for your online business, we offer Craft CMS audits, support, training, and consulting as standalone services and as compliments to our products.